Cadwallader01/monopoly/README.md

 # monopoly
-Working on building a version of Monopoly during my spare time in C++.
+Monopoly on terminal during my spare time in C++.